dawright22/azure-pinecone-terraform-deployment/README.md

 # Azure Pinecone Terraform deployment with sample chatbot

-This sample application deploys an AI-powered document search using Azure OpenAI Service, Azure Kubernetes Service (AKS), and a Python application leveraging the [Llama index](https://gpt-index.readthedocs.io/en/latest/) ans [Streamlit](https://docs.streamlit.io/library/get-started).
+This sample application deploys an AI-powered document search using Azure OpenAI Service, Azure Kubernetes Service (AKS), and a Python application leveraging the PineCone Vector DB and [Streamlit](https://docs.streamlit.io/library/get-started).
 The application will be deployed within a virtual network to ensure security and isolation.
 Users will be able to upload documents and ask questions based on the content of the uploaded documents.

 ![diagram](./images/rag.png)